Google may get government permission to test Project Loon in India

 Alphabet is the holding company of Google and Nest Labs – which has been testing the balloons for a couple of years now.
 In this time, the Project has gone from strength to strength.
 The balloons are more accurate than before, are capable of spending more time in the air and have much bigger internet ranges.
 Indeed, the day is not far when Google’s internet balloons may be used as an alternative to conventional networking.

 The government of India has a very ambitious initiative called Digital India and aims to provide internet access to all 1.26 billion citizens of the country.
-But it’s not possible for the traditional carriers to provide internet connectivity to every single region in India, as there are many parts of India which are geographically distant and are inaccessible to telecom carriers.
+But, it’s not possible for the traditional carriers to provide internet connectivity to every single region in India.
+Because, there are many parts of India which are geographically distant and are inaccessible to telecom carriers.
 The networking infrastructure in India is extremely underdeveloped.

 So, India has one of the lowest internet adoption rates in the world.
 Only 17 percent of the nation’s population has access to the internet, according to the World Bank.
 Because of the poor networking infrastructure, broadband rates in India are really very high, relative to the per capita income.